Today, we’re looking at mindfulness activities for kids!

 How does the meal taste?
 What does it feel like in their mouths?
 Can they taste any ingredients?
 What smells are coming off their plates?
 Same with their drinks.

 As you can see, there are so many pre-existing kids’ games and activities that are already wonderful doorways into mindfulness exercises.
 And remember, it’s not about making their minds empty and peaceful.
-It’s just about getting them to focus on the present.
+It’s just about getting them to focus on the present and consider brain training.